 The County wants to close its books.
 It is trying to settle as many outstanding claims as possible, even older ones, because it fears the law could shift again.
 Lawmakers have already expanded the rights of abuse survivors once.
 There is growing public pressure to do it again.
 If the statute of limitations is extended or reopened in the future, the County could be facing another wave of litigation.
 From a risk management standpoint, it makes more sense to resolve these cases now, before they become more costly and more public.

-That means survivors who were abused at Barry J. Nidorf Juvenile Hall and who have not yet come forward may still have leverage.
+That means survivors who were abused at Barry J. Nidorf detention center and who have not yet come forward may still have leverage.
 The fear that a claim is “too late” should not stop anyone from speaking with a lawyer.
-The County has shown it is willing to settle claims that are technically outside the statute because it is trying to contain future legal exposure.
+The County has demonstrated its willingness to settle claims that are technically outside the statute, as it seeks to mitigate future legal exposure.

 If you were harmed at Sylmar Juvenile Hall, the time to act is now.
 Your claim might still matter, even if the abuse happened years ago.
 What the County fears is exactly what gives survivors power in this moment.